knice/inquiry.ucsc.edu/source/_articles/2020-21/superior-simulations.md

 test.

-That FDE is called a Hamilton-Jacobi-Bellman equation, and its solution is an operator that allows you to compute the weights---the strength of connections between layers---from any input.
+That FDE is called a Hamilton-Jacobi-Bellman equation, and its solution is an operator that allows you to compute the weights&mdash;the strength of connections between layers&mdash;from any input.
 "It's the core of how you train a neural network," Venturi said.

 Han said the advantage of "considering the problem in an